SPEECHCOG/metaeval_dev_trajectories/README.md

 use `./requirements_across_platforms.yml` if you find problems with `requirements.yml`

-Then you can activate the conda environment for excuting the code
+Then you can activate the conda environment for executing the code

 ```
 conda activate metaeval_env